csc496Cloud/project1/README.md

 # We will achieve this by:

-Creating a working LAMP stack server utilizing Linux, Apache, MySQL, and PHP to host a server.
+Creating a working LAMP stack server utilizing Linux, Apache, MySQL, and PHP, all containerized within Docker, to host a server.

 Main goal is to create this LAMP stack server with individual containers that can communicate with one another through ports.